How are we working together?

 Are there challenges?

-Providing child and family services to Indigenous Peoples in B.C. is increasingly complex and will require examining current resources, and potential new processes and structures, to make sure child welfare services are delivered in a coordinated and seamless way.
+Providing child and family services to Indigenous Peoples in B.C.is increasingly complex and will require examining current resources, and potential new processes and structures, to make sure child welfare services are delivered in a coordinated and seamless way.
+Capacity limitations, both within the ministry and amongst partners, can affect the pace of negotiations and implementation.
+Ongoing focus on training, staffing support and partnership coordination is essential to meet growing demand.

 Highlights

-The ministry has signed five coordination agreements, seven Child, Family and Community Service Act section 92.1 community agreements and 117 information-sharing agreements.
-The ministry is in the process of negotiating five additional coordination agreements and an additional three Child, Family and Community Service Act section 92.1 community agreements.
+The ministry has signed five coordination agreements, nine bilateral Child, Family and Community Service Act section 92.1 community agreements and 128 information-sharing agreements.
+The ministry is in the process of negotiating five additional coordination agreements and an additional 10 bilateral Child, Family and Community Service Act section 92.1 community agreements.